There is no shortage of weird and creepy Singaporean locations perfect for video games.

 You can understand why, yes?
 After spreading my wickedness, I can safely ensconce myself in the chilly summit.
 Any hero out for my blood would then have to trek through several kilometres of tropical jungle just to reach me.

 By the time he does so, he’d be so worn out, so stricken with mozzie bites, I can take him out without breaking a sweat.
-The whole, ahem, mountain, is practically a video game fortress.
+The whole, ahem, mountain strong, is practically a video game fortress.

 More Singaporean locations perfect for video games here!